Poll: Which of these characters do YOU think is a secret Targaryen? Vote Now!

 Greetings, lords and ladies, wizards, detectives, Elves and Men and Hobbits!
 I am your humble authoress, known by many names in the countless years since I joined this site.
 At the moment you may call me Gauchadeutsche, Tasarien of Caras Galadhon, or Sarra Manderly, the latter two being my nicknames on Archive of Our Own, where I also post my stories.

 I live in the unbearably hot Southwest, by circumstance more than by desire, where I work my real-life job in IT.
 South American Spanish is my native tongue, but you wouldn't know it if you talked to me in person.
 I started English classes at age 5, so even before moving to the States, I was on my way to fluency, and by the end of high school I'd lost my accent entirely.
 I also studied French in high school, never used it again, and completed a German minor in college.
 Now, does that mean you can expect fanfic in any of those languages?
 No, I wouldn't dare.
 My formal education in Spanish ended in the middle of sixth grade, and I never reached fluency in either French or German.
-Hit me up if you want to translate, though!
+Hit me up if you want to translate one of my stories, though!
+There's at least one Russian translation of AtD floating around.

 When I'm not writing, working, or napping, I can be found: